-It’s not uncommon to hear people complaining how bad it is nowadays.
+It’s not uncommon to hear people complaining about how bad it is nowadays.
 How it was better before.
 Well…

 And much more is the same.
-Many times I heard it’s better to travel these days, but people were traveling a lot before as well.
+I often heard it’s better to travel these days, but people were traveling a lot before as well.
 Even 100 years ago people were complaining about cities and that the countryside is better.
 Problems with the equivalence of women are the same, kind of.

 For me is also interesting how he saw America or Russia.
 Americans had practical optimism.
 Russians had disgusting politics, but very kind people.
 Masaryk said we should learn from everyone.
 Including ourselves and our history.
-Well, the same can be seen today and we learned nothing!
+Well, the same can be seen today, and we learned nothing!

-Or the importance of religion; how church and traditions helped to country life.
-Also politics; why we have so many parties when America has only two.
+Or the importance of religion, how church and traditions helped to country life.
+Also, politics; why we have so many parties when America has only two.
 Thoughts about communism and where it can be used (only in a family or small friendly town).

 BTW about the First Czechoslovak Republic exists great encyclopedia!
 (This one only in Czech, sorry.)